ekoinsight/ekoinsight/README.md

 Aiming for this age group is also ideal since early childhood education is particularly influential in shaping attitudes and values, making it a critical period for instilling sustainable practices (https://amshq.org/Blog/2023-05-24-Reduce-Reuse-Recycle-Environmental-Education-in-the-Montessori-Classroom).

 The creature will be brought to life with textual communications using Watson X and the Llama 2 model, customizable in look and fed via pictures of recyclable objects children can identify in the real world.
-Using the Blip2 model we identify what's in the picture and pass that information along to the LLM which converts that into a score and an educational response for the creature to write back in any language.
+Using the Blip2 model we identify what's in the picture and pass that information along to the LLM which converts that into a score and an educational response for the creature to write back.
+At the moment it's only in English due to lack of time but we are very close to allow a response in any language.

 If the item is recyclable, the creature's health pool increases, and the creature responds in a happy manner with educational information regarding the item.
 If the item is not recyclable, then its health pool decreases and the creature responds in kind.